 - It needs to ideally show rich stories about people.
 Not the ‘consumer’, but the human being.
 Consider the language used by the world’s greatest designers and how they attempt to improve the world through good design.

 - We would prefer to see folio’s that are clear, understandable and a pleasure to go through.
 Certainly think about how you might present this and this could be PDF, PowerPoint, web or a movie.

-Overall, we are looking for great design which will inspire, excite and, most importantly, create interest from any prospective employer.
+Overall, we are looking for great designs that will inspire, excite and, most importantly, create interest from any prospective employer.

-In the below videon Chris Do from The Futur Youtube channel answers some most asked questions designers have
+In the video below, Chris Do from The Futur Youtube channel answers some of the most asked questions designers have: